Why Does My AC Smell Like Mildew?

 Have you ever walked into your home and been hit with a strong, unpleasant odor?
 It could be coming from your air conditioning system.
 Internal problems in your AC, such as clogged filters or dirty coils, can create the perfect environment for mildew to thrive.
 And let’s be honest, no one wants a mildew-scented home.
 By regularly maintaining your AC, you can prevent these internal problems and eliminate that unwanted odor.
 With a bit of care, you can enjoy fresh, clean air once again.

 Many homeowners may try to utilize different DIY repairs to help address the mildew smell in their AC system.
 However, while these options may help in the short term, they don’t always address the underlying cause of your issue.
 If there’s a problem within your unit that’s causing the mildew growth, you’re only managing a single symptom.

 If you’ve tried the easy DIY solutions like changing your air filters and checking the drip pan for visible clogs with no success, it is time to contact a professional HVAC technician.
 Many people will first opt to have their ductwork cleaned, but this is simply masking the problem if the underlying cause is not identified.
 Your technician can survey the situation to determine if an underlying problem needs to be fixed so the smell doesn’t keep coming back.

 Schedule AC Repair Service in Philadelphia Today

+Are you tired of smelling mildew every time you tune your air conditioner on in the summer?
 For help with a mildew smell from the air conditioner in Philadelphia, call the experts at W.F.
 Smith to clean and fix the problem.